1 Material Accounting Policies

 C Equity Instruments

-Equity instruments issued by the Company are classified according to the substance of the contractual arrangements entered into and the definitions of a equity instruments.
+Equity instruments issued by the Company are classified according to the substance of the contractual arrangements entered into and the definitions of an equity instruments.
 An equity instrument is any contract that evidences a residual interest in the assets of the Company after deducting all of its liabilities.
 Equity instruments which are issued for cash are recorded at the proceeds received, net of direct issue costs.
 Equity instruments which are issued for consideration other than cash are recorded at fair value of the equity instrument.

 (l) Inventories